 Heathrow is just 14 miles away from central London, but in real terms that translates into something like an hour-long door-to-terminal commute, depending on where you are.
 The train is your most convenient option.

-Unless you’re staying at one of its many stops on route, I’d avoid the Piccadilly metro line.
+Unless you’re staying at one of the many stops on route, I’d avoid the Piccadilly metro line.
 It’s slow, noisy and often so busy you can’t get a seat.

 As you’d expect, car rental is plentiful at Heathrow.
 If you’re staying outside London, it’s likely the easiest transport option.
+Major operators including Hertz, Sixt, Enterprise and Europcar have branches serving the airport.
 Alongside all the major players like Hertz, Sixt, Enterprise and Europcar, there are plenty of cheap and cheerful options that can save you serious dollars, such as Drivalia and Green Motion.

-It’s important to know that all the rental car pickup zones are off site.
-You’ll need to take one of the free shuttle buses to the rental desk, which realistically take anything between 10 and 30 minutes depending on which company you book with and how long you have to wait for the bus.
-The big brands are closer and the cheaper companies are a bit further away.
+All rental car pickup zones are off site, so you’ll need to take a free shuttle bus to the rental desk.
+Realistically, this takes anywhere from 10 to 30 minutes depending on which company you book with and how long you wait.
+The big brands are closer, the cheaper companies are further away.

 The simple truth is that almost all car rental is a pain, and seldom does it feel like a smooth and great value experience.
 At Heathrow I’ve regularly found budget operator Drivalia to be the best option, based in the car park of the Moxy hotel.
 If you’re flying long haul and want to stay at an airport hotel, it’s the perfect combination of rental car and hotel stay convenience.
 And the Moxy itself is great.